Nitr0-G/SVM-Hypervisor/README.md

 5) In this example there is no example of unloading, but we can call the DevirtualizeAllProcessors method.

 We can inject it, for example, through OSR Loader or through my header library https://github.com/Nitr0-G/DriverLoader

+You can also find some macroses for YMM and XMM push in Simple example